neilchaudhuri/vidya-website/content/blog/vidya-reloaded.md

 As you probably figured, it isn't all roses with PWAs, and it's primarily because of browser variability.
 Isn't it always?
 Not every browser supports service workers--notably Safari.
 After all, Apple makes a lot of money from its App Store, but they will come around.
-I mean even [Microsoft Edge](https://www.thurrott.com/windows/windows-10/116101/microsoft-said-progressive-web-apps-build) is about to roll out PWA support.
+I mean [Microsoft Edge](https://www.thurrott.com/windows/windows-10/116101/microsoft-said-progressive-web-apps-build) is about to roll out PWA support.
+Microsoft!
+Innovating in the browser!
 Still, even among progressive browsers, you have to be wary.
 Chrome gives you access to the camera on the device; will Edge?
 You have to be mindful of what your [target browsers can do](https://whatwebcando.today/).
 Also the tooling is in its infancy.
 The more complex your PWA (*e.g.* the more static assets to cache and/or the more frequent your updates and pushes) the more you will need good tools to help.